-The President of the University Francisco de Vitoria, Daniel Sada, and the Executive Secretary of the Vatican Foundation Joseph Ratzinger-Benedict XVI, Pierluca Azzaro, gave welcoming remarks in which they congratulated the winners and stressed the importance of the mission of the Expanded Reason Awards in the university world as a service to society.
+The Chancellor of the University Francisco de Vitoria, Daniel Sada, and the Executive Secretary of the Vatican Foundation Joseph Ratzinger-Benedict XVI, Pierluca Azzaro, gave welcoming remarks in which they congratulated the winners and stressed the importance of the mission of the Expanded Reason Awards in the university world as a service to society.

 The winners of both editions took the podium to receive their awards and thanked their universities and institutions of origin and their work teams.
 They all emphasized that the fruit of their work would not have been possible without their teams and related communities.

 Teaching Character Virtues – A Neo-Aristotelian Approach

 James A. Arthur (University of Birmingham).

 Catholic Christian Meta-Model of the Person: Integration of Psychology and Mental Health Practice

 Paul C. Vitz, William J. Nordling and Craig Steven Titus (Divine Mercy University).

 Human Embryos.
 Human Beings .
 A Scientific and Philosophical Approach

 Samuel B. Condic (University of St. Thomas, Houston) and Maureen L. Condic (University of Utah).

 What’s the matter?
 Toward a neo-Aristotelian ontology of nature